P7h/P7h.github.io/Groovy/04_intro.md

 ---V

 ## Type Systems
+* In programming languages, a **type system** is a collection of rules that assign a property called a type to the various constructs — such as variables, expressions, functions or modules, etc — a computer program is composed of.

 > Groovy is [Dynamically typed programming language](http://en.wikipedia.org/wiki/Dynamic_programming_language); while Java is [Statically typed programming language](http://en.wikipedia.org/wiki/Type_system#Static_type-checking).

 * Groovy